Academics for Black Survival and Wellness

 University of Florida undergrad student, WELLS Disability Consultant and Research Assistant

-Maddie Crowley is a rising fourth year undergrad studying Linguistics, Education Sciences, and Disabilities in Societies at the University of Florida.
+Maddie Crowley is a fourth year undergrad student studying Linguistics, Education Sciences, and Disabilities in Societies at the University of Florida.
 Maddie's main research interests include exploring the disabled/crip identities as they intersects with race and sexuality and how disabled/crip folx experience community, collectivism, and healing.

 Alex Colson (They/them)